khamidieh/predict_tc/README.md

 **Step (3)**
 You need to make the R packages available to your current R session.
-You need to do this EVERY time you want to use these packages:
+You need to do this EVERY time you want to use these packages.
+At prompt run:
 ```r
 library(ranger)
 library(CHNOSZ)
 ```

 **Step (4)**
-Next, download the file `tc.RData` posted here in github.
+Next, download the file `tc.RData` which is posted here in github.
 Make sure you know where in your computer you downloaded this file.
-This file contains all the data and auxiliary functions to create the prediction model.
+This file contains all the data and auxiliary functions to do the predictions.

 *Important: Make sure your R session's working directory is set to where you downloaded `tc.RData`.*

-You can do this in two ways: (1) Go to R Console, then go to menu path File, and then to "Change dir...", or (2) use ```setwd() ``` command.
+You can do this in two ways: (1) Go to the R Console, then go to menu path File, and then to "Change dir...", or (2) use ```setwd() ``` command.
 (I do not use RStudio.)

 Once your directory is set properly run:
 ```r